Lifting harmonic morphisms I: metrized complexes and Berkovich skeleta: Metric graphs and metrized complexes of curves

 In this section we recall several definitions of graphs with some additional structures and morphisms between them.
 A number of these definitions are now standard in tropical geometry; we refer for example to \cite{BakerNorine}, \cite{mikhalkin:tropical_geometry}, \cite{Br13}, and \cite{AB12}.
 We also provide a number of examples.
-Some of the definitions in this section appear in the Introduction as well; we have repeated them here for the reader's convenience.
+Some of the definitions in this section are not necessary in the generality or the form in which they are presented for the purposes of this paper, but will be useful in~\cite{abbr:lifting2}.

 Throughout this section, we fix $\Lambda$ a non-trivial subgroup of $(\RR,+)$.

 \paragraph[Metric graphs] Given $r\in\ZZ_{\ge 1}$, we define $S_r\subset\CC$ to be a ``star with $r$ branches'', i.e., a topological space homeomorphic to the convex hull in $\RR^2$ of $(0,0)$ and any $r$ points, no two of which lie on a common line through the origin.
 We also define $S_0=\{0\}$.